msinta/sinta/README.md

 - Lack of collaboration creates the need for unnecessary meetings.
 Not enough information or data on what's working and what's not.

 ## Solution:
-Sinta is a Web app that integrates with Slack's API hat allows teams to quickly assess candidates realtime and reduce time to a decision.
+Sinta is a Web app that integrates with Slack's API that allows teams to quickly assess candidates realtime and reduce time to a decision.

 - Setup an interview in seconds ~ interview guides based on competencies
 - Faster decisions ~ Debrief on interviews & collaborate asynchronously.
 Hire within days, not weeks